 - The service is not open or does not have a list loaded

-The caller finishes a call, waits for the next call (or is doing after call activity outside of the dialer for the last call), and after a couple minutes is logged out of the system and sent back to the login screen.
-Caller will still see the script on the screen (example below) and will not see the waiting screen with the call count and logged in time.
+The caller finishes a call, waits for the next call (or is doing after-call activity outside of the dialer for the last call), and after a couple of minutes is logged out of the system and sent back to the login screen.
+The caller will still see the script on the screen (example below) and will not see the waiting screen with the call count and logged-in time.

 The caller did not record a final call result for the finished call and has remained in "wrap-up" time for longer than allowed so the system logged them off.